Maarten de Bruijn: Career

+De Bruijn departed from Spyker and divested his shares in 2005.
+He subsequently founded Silvestris Aquamotive with two former Spyker employees.
+The company developed an aluminum speedboat incorporating a patented construction method derived from automotive and aircraft technology.
+The vessel featured an aluminum space frame with bonded and riveted aluminum skin, producing a rigid hull structure.
+Notable design elements included a retractable interior system in which seating and dashboard components could be concealed mechanically.

+In 2007, De Bruijn received a nomination for the Maritime Innovation Award for the boat's construction methodology.
+Production continued until economic conditions deteriorated in 2009.

+In 2014, De Bruijn sold the Silvestris boat design to Aston Martin.
+The company developed prototypes designated the Aston Martin AM37, though the vessel did not enter series production.
+Design elements from De Bruijn's original Silvestris concept remain evident in the AM37's final configuration.

-In 2010, inspired by Segway he started working on creating a small but exciting electric personal vehicle called the Qugo in 2010.
-Although the Qugo had three wheels to keep it up right, it used a unique tilting mechanism that was patented.
-Therefore, the Qugo could carve like you were skiing and was claimed to be fun to drive.
+In 2010, inspired by Segway, he worked on creating a personal electric vehicle called the Qugo.
+The Qugo had three wheels to keep it upright, it used a patented tilting mechanism.
+The Qugo could carve like a skier and was claimed to be fun to drive.

-De Bruijn wins first prize at the Goodwood Festival Of Speed Cartier Award in 2011 in Class 'Come Back Kids' for successfully reviving an old brand, Spyker Cars.
+De Bruijn won first prize at the Goodwood Festival Of Speed Cartier Award in 2011 in the class 'Come Back Kids' for successfully reviving an old brand, Spyker Cars.

-In 2012, De Bruijn designed and built a few alternative vehicles like a high end three wheeled wheelchair with an innovative suspension construction which increased the level of comfort and maneuverability hugely.
-De Bruijn sold the idea to a large Dutch company in wheelchairs but they never launched it.
+In 2012, De Bruijn designed and built a few alternative vehicles, including a high-end three-wheeled wheelchair with an innovative suspension construction that increased the level of comfort and maneuverability.
+De Bruijn sold the idea to a Dutch wheelchair company, but they never launched it.

-This more than 25 years knowledge and experiences gave De Bruijn a head start with the engineering of a successor to his earlier cars.
-He missed the art of building cars and besides the Spyker company had slowly fallen into receivership after he had left the company.
-Since he still owned all the rights to the early Spyker designs, he went back to the drawing board in 2018 to pick up where he had left.

-In 2021 he set up a new automotive company with two partners Wouter van Everdingen en Niek van Exel.
-The brand this time carries his own name deBruynCars.
-In nearly 25 years De Bruijn brings his own cars to the market for the second time.
+In 2021 he set up an automotive company with partners Wouter van Everdingen and Niek van Exel.
+The brand carries his name, deBruynCars.

-May 2023 De Bruijn launches his new "deBruyn" car: deBruyn FEROX V8.
-This is also synonymous to Silvestris and means 'fiery'.
-This new model is the next level of the Spyker C8 Spyder.
-Completely re-engineered and closer to the original vision: Natural aspirated V8 in a handcrafted true lightweight aluminium roadster-body, with a stunning "De Bruijn design- signature".
-Instead of the old Audi 4.2 V8, the FEROX uses a 6.2 V8.
+In May 2023, De Bruijn launched his new "deBruyn" car: the deBruyn FEROX V8.
+This is synonymous with Silvestris and means 'fiery'.
+This model was the next level of the Spyker C8 Spyder.
+Completely re-engineered and closer to the original vision: natural aspirated V8 in a handcrafted, true lightweight aluminum roadster body, with a "De Bruijn design- signature".
+Instead of the old Audi 4.2 V8, the FEROX uses a 6.2 l V8.